Duncan MacLeod: Films

 The film's flashbacks give further details regarding Connor training Duncan when they were younger.
 It also reveals that Duncan married a pre-immortal Irish woman named Kate Devaney in 1715.
 While Connor advises that Kate be allowed to simply age and die naturally, Duncan decides to activate her immortality by giving her a fatal stab wound.
 Hating her new immortality, Kate leaves and resents Duncan for condemning her to an ageless life.

 The film introduces Jacob Kell, an evil immortal with a grudge against Connor who ignores the rules of the Game, overpowering other immortals with the help of henchmen.
 Duncan reunites with Connor and discovers that one of Kell's soldiers, the woman called Faith, is his immortal former wife Kate.
-Sickened of his unending life of violence and believing that neither he nor Duncan can defeat Kell alone, Connor duels Duncan and demands the younger Highlander take his head and power.
+Sickened by his unending life of violence and believing that neither he nor Duncan can defeat Kell alone, Connor duels Duncan and demands the younger Highlander take his head and power.
 Seeing Connor won't be swayed, Duncan tells Connor he loves him and considers him a brother.
 He then beheads Connor, absorbing his power and knowledge.
 When Duncan later battles Kell, he briefly speaks with Connor's face and voice.

 An extended ending on the DVD release reveals that after beheading Kell, Duncan discovers that Faith is still alive.
 Willing to re-establish at least a friendship with Duncan, Faith once again calls herself Kate.

-Highlander: The Source (2007) - Made for broadcast by the Syfy channel (then still called "the Sci-Fi Channel"), this TV-movie aired at 9 PM Eastern on Saturday, September 15, 2007 as a "Sci-Fi Original Movie".
+Highlander: The Source (2007) — Made for broadcast by the Syfy channel (then still called "the Sci-Fi Channel"), this TV-movie aired at 9 p.m.
+Eastern on Saturday, September 15, 2007 as a "Sci-Fi Original Movie."
 Continuing Duncan's adventures several years after Highlander: Endgame, the story takes place in a possible future version of Earth where human society has fallen into chaos.
 Duncan has married a mortal woman named Anna Teshemka but separated from her when she decided they couldn't stay together if she couldn't have a family with him.
 With her and other allies, he investigates an energy well in Eastern Europe that may be the legendary Source of Immortality.
 The closer he approaches the Source, the more mortal he becomes.
 During their quest, Duncan and his allies are hunted by the Guardian, an immortal with enhanced abilities.
 At the end of the film, Duncan defeats the Guardian but does not behead him.
 He and Anna then seem to merge with the Source and she reveals they will have a child.
 The film was met with largely negative reviews.
 Plans to follow it up with further TV films were canceled.